whb-1995/gitskils/README.md

 # gitskils
 mergea new branch is quick and simple. hello a
-Git is a free software
+Git is a free software。